PrabhuLoganathan/Javascript-webdriver-9/README.md

 ```

 ## Use of the package
-The package will download a chromedriver executable inside the node_modules/.bin/ folder based on your Chrome version.
+The package **will download a Chromedriver executable inside the node_modules/.bin/ folder** based on your Chrome version.
 So you can reference it inside your code.

 ## Issues or Questions
 If there's any problem with the package, questions or even improvements that could be included, feel free to share your thoughts inside the Issue section